hanzhi713/lean-proofs/README.md

 ## About

-This repo contains the lean proofs that I explored and completed during the course of CS2102 at UVa.
+This repo contains the lean proofs that I explored and completed in the course of [CS2102](https://github.com/kevinsullivan/cs-dm) at UVa.

 [Lessons folder](lessons) contains my class notes, which are basically the random mess that I typed in class.